mahmoudimus/tenet_tracer/README.md

 ### On Windows

+**This project will not work if you use `Windows* (MSVC)`.
+This is CRITICALLY IMPORTANT!**

-To compile the prepared project you need to use [Visual Studio >= 2012](https://visualstudio.microsoft.com/downloads/), but lower than 2022.
-It was tested with [Intel Pin 3.30](https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads).
+To compile the prepared project you need to use [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).

+It was tested with [Intel Pin 3.31](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html#inpage-nav-undefined-1)'s `Windows* (LLVM clang-cl)`.

+Why?

+Because Intel Pin Tools for LLVM's clang-cl support all of C++11 and some extras support some of C++14.
+This allows us to write Pin code in MODERN C++.

-Clone this repo into `\source\tools` that is inside your Pin root directory.
+Now, just clone this repo into `\source\tools` that is inside your Pin root directory.
 Open the project in Visual Studio and build.
-Detailed description available [here](https://github.com/hasherezade/tenet_tracer/wiki/Installation#on-windows).

-To build with Intel Pin < 3.26 on Windows, use the appropriate legacy Visual Studio project.

 ## WARNINGS

 - In order for Pin to work correctly, Kernel Debugging must be **DISABLED**.
 - In [`install32_64`](./install32_64) you can find a utility that checks if Kernel Debugger is disabled (`kdb_check.exe`, [source](https://github.com/hasherezade/pe_utils/tree/master/kdb_check)), and it is used by the Tenet Tracer's `.bat` scripts.
 This utilty sometimes gets flagged as a malware by Windows Defender (it is a known false positive).
 If you encounter this issue, you may need to [exclude](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26) the installation directory from Windows Defender scans.
-- Since the version 3.20 Pin has dropped a support for **old versions of Windows**.
-If you need to use the tool on Windows < 8, try to compile it with Pin 3.19.

 ### Potential Future Enhancements